Quansight-Labs/ndindex/docs/slices.md

 It is true that this can lead to fencepost errors, but I contend that it is more natural to think about a range as including both endpoints.
 Half-open semantics are often tied to 0-based indexing, since it is a convenient way to allow the range 0--N to contain N values, by not including N.[^python-history-note] I see this as taking a bad decision (0-based indexing) and putting a bad bandaid on it that makes it worse.
 But certainly this argument goes away for 1-based indexing.
 The range 1--N contains N values exactly when N *is* included in the range.

-[^python-history-note]: In fact, the original reason that Python uses 0-based indexing is that Guide preferred the half-open semantics, which only work out well when combined with 0-based indexing ([reference](https://web.archive.org/web/20190321101606/https://plus.google.com/115212051037621986145/posts/YTUxbXYZyfi)).
+[^python-history-note]: In fact, the original reason that Python uses 0-based indexing is that Guido preferred the half-open semantics, which only work out well when combined with 0-based indexing ([reference](https://web.archive.org/web/20190321101606/https://plus.google.com/115212051037621986145/posts/YTUxbXYZyfi)).